16 Top-Rated Things to Do in Westport, CT

 8. Immerse Yourself in Nature at Earthplace

 Owls and turtles and turkeys, oh my!
 There's so much wildlife to see at Earthplace.
 A natural haven set along the western edge of town, this hidden gem boasts a nature center, 62-acre wildlife sanctuary, and two miles of trees.
+It's one of the most beloved family-friendly attractions in town.

 Open from dawn until dusk, this is a perfect place to spend at least an hour with kids.
 Introduce them to the rescued birds in the Birds of Prey Exhibit in Animal Hall.
 Then, take them to learn more about the wonders of the natural world in Natureplace.